Patella Dislocation

 Patella dislocation physiotherapy focuses on restoring kneecap control, reducing pain, and improving knee stability after the kneecap moves out of position.
 This injury often follows a sudden twist, fall, or direct impact and is common in active adolescents and young adults.
 For broader context, see knee pain and injuries.

-A physiotherapist may also check hip strength, foot control, and movement quality.
-In addition, progressive balance and proprioception training may help rebuild confidence and reduce the risk of another episode.
+Physiotherapy also looks beyond the kneecap itself.
+A physiotherapist may assess hip strength, foot control, landing mechanics, and overall lower-limb alignment.
+In addition, progressive balance and proprioception training can help rebuild confidence and reduce the risk of another episode.

-A patella dislocation occurs when the kneecap fully moves out of the femoral groove, usually towards the outside of the knee.
-In contrast, patella subluxation refers to a partial slip that may relocate on its own but still causes pain and instability.
+A patella dislocation happens when the kneecap fully slips out of the femoral groove.
+In most cases, it shifts towards the outside of the knee.
+By comparison, a patella subluxation is a partial slip where the kneecap moves abnormally but does not stay fully dislocated.

 Common contributing factors